mrdoob/three.js/threejs/lessons/threejs-scenegraph.md

 offset from the `targetOrbit` and a base elevation.
 Childed to that is another `Object3D` called `targetBob` which just bobs up and down relative to the `targetElevation`.
-Finally there's the `targetMesh` which is just a cube we rotate and change it's colors
+Finally there's the `targetMesh` which is just a cube we rotate and change its colors

 ```js
 // move target